martinwoodward/octoprints/README.md

 - [martinwoodward/octolamp](https://github.com/martinwoodward/octolamp) - A 3D printed, GitHub infused, smart light.
 - [chriswblake/github-copilot-lamp](https://github.com/chriswblake/github-copilot-lamp) - A fun and playful lamp to match the energy of GitHub Copilot.

+## License
+This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) License](https://creativecommons.org/licenses/by-nc/4.0/).
+You are free to share and adapt the material, but not for commercial purposes, and you must give appropriate credit, provide a link to the license, and indicate if changes were made.

+The mascots are used with permission of GitHub.
+Use of GitHub trademarks or logos must not cause confusion or imply GitHub sponsorship or affiliation.
+Any use of third-party trademarks or logos are subject to those third-party's policies.